gruntwork-io/terragrunt/docs/_docs/01_getting-started/configuration.md

 This allows Terragrunt to avoid resolving `dependency` on modules that haven’t been applied yet when doing a clean deployment from scratch with `run-all apply`.

-## Formatting terragrunt.hcl
+## Formatting hcl files

-You can rewrite `terragrunt.hcl` files to a canonical format using the `hclfmt` command built into `terragrunt`.
+You can rewrite the hcl files to a canonical format using the `hclfmt` command built into `terragrunt`.
 Similar to `terraform fmt`, this command applies a subset of [the Terraform language style conventions](https://www.terraform.io/docs/configuration/style.html), along with other minor adjustments for readability.

-This command will recursively search for `terragrunt.hcl` files and format all of them under a given directory tree.
+This command will recursively search for hcl files and format all of them under a given directory tree.
 Consider the following file structure:

     root
     ├── terragrunt.hcl